benbria/node-lumberjack-protocol/API.md

   for every message in the queue every time a message is queued.

 * `options.reconnect` - time, in ms, to wait between reconnect attempts.
 Defaults to 3 seconds.

+* `options.unref` - if true, will call [unref](https://nodejs.org/api/net.html#net_socket_unref) on the underlying
+  socket.
+This will allow the program to exit if this is the only active socket in the event system.

 ## Events